markaren/E-book_cpp/introduction.md

 You might have heard that C++ is a difficult language to learn.
 This is somewhat true, however, the language has evolved a lot since its inception in 1985.
 Todays C++ programmers should be using best practices for the language standards C++11 and newer.
 Also known as _modern C++_.
 The newer language standards have made the language much easier to use.
 This course uses C++17.

+The gist of _modern C++_ is as follows:

+> Modern C++ is characterized by a set of programming practices, language features, and design principles that aim to enhance code clarity, efficiency, and safety.
+It encourages the use of standardized libraries, smart pointers, lambda expressions, type inference, and other features to write concise, expressive, and maintainable code.
+The emphasis is on leveraging the C++11 and later standards to achieve a balance between high-level abstractions and low-level control while promoting best practices for memory management and code organization.

 #### Key concepts to be explored:

 As you embark on your journey with C++, here are some key concepts you'll learn about: